vfmac-robotics/Over_Under_TeamA/TeamProfile/Jefferson (current).md

 ### Jefferson
 #### Bio
- My First name is Dylan and I am a senior at Valley Forge Military Academy.
+My nickname is Dj and I am a senior at Valley Forge Military Academy.
 I live in Howell NJ and i want to major in architecture after high school

 #### Hobbies
 * Car racing